zephyrproject-rtos/zephyr/boards/arm/nrf51dk_nrf51422/doc/index.rst

 Overview
 ********

-The nRF51 Development Kit (nRF51 DK) hardware provides support for the Nordic Semiconductor nRF51422 ARM Cortex-M0 CPU and the following devices:
+The nRF51 Development Kit (PCA10028) hardware provides support for the Nordic Semiconductor nRF51422 ARM Cortex-M0 CPU and the following devices:

 * :abbr:`ADC (Analog to Digital Converter)`